Whitehead Mark 5 torpedo

 The Whitehead Mark 5 torpedo was a Whitehead torpedo adopted by the United States Navy for use in an anti-surface ship role in 1910.
 The Mark 5 was the first torpedo to be manufactured by a foreign company, the Whitehead facility in the United Kingdom, and in 1908, by the Naval Torpedo Station in Newport, Rhode Island.
-It was also the first torpedo to allow the firing ship to vary its speed and range.
+It was also the first torpedo to allow the firing ship to vary the torpedo's speed and range.

 Characteristics

 The Mark 5 was a "hot-running" (powered by heated air) torpedo, as opposed to previous Whitehead designs, which were "cold-running".
 It was similar in performance to the Bliss-Leavitt torpedoes of that era.
 Around 500 units were produced by the Naval Torpedo Station and Vickers Limited.
 The Mark 5 had variable speed; at a high speed of 40 knots, it had a range of 1000 yards.
 A low speed of 27 knots allowed the weapon a range of 4000 yards; at medium speed of 36 knots, its range was 2000 yards.
 This variable speed was set before loading the torpedo in its tube by adjusting the reducing valve.

 The Mark 5 was, however, overshadowed by the increasing efficiency and range of Bliss-Leavitt torpedoes.
 In 1922, all torpedoes prior to the Bliss-Leavitt Mark 7 torpedo in the US Navy's inventory were condemned in favor of more modern versions.

 The Mark 5 was launched from destroyers, torpedo boats and other small ships.